Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Examining the Envisioning Gap in Three LLM Interfaces

-Users mainly discover how LLMs interpret prompts within ChatGPT using trial and error.
-These include features such as regeneration, editing the original prompt, and managing different ``chats'' with ChatGPT on the left sidebar.
-However, ChatGPT does not provide a history of previous outputs, making it difficult to compare the quality of regeneration from run to run.
+Users mainly discover how LLMs interpret prompts within ChatGPT through trial and error.
+These trial and error actions subsume features such as regeneration, editing the original prompt, and managing different ``chats'' with ChatGPT on the left sidebar.
+Yet ChatGPT does not provide a history of previous outputs, making it difficult to compare the quality of regeneration from run to run.
 If users cannot see how slight language changes affect outputs, they might struggle to learn from their linguistic adjustments to the prompt.
-In other words, the lack of feedback inhibits their ability to understand how language nuances influence the model's interpretations, making the language gap even more pronounced.
+In other words, the lack of feedback inhibits their ability to understand how language nuances influence the model's interpretations, making the Instruction gap even more pronounced.
 Separately, ChatGPT allows users to set ``custom instructions,'' which specify details and guidelines when engaging in a dialogue with the model.
-However, this requires users to foresee these intentions upfront before interacting with the model.
+However, this feature requires users to foresee these intentions upfront before interacting with the model and a more general understanding of instruction utility across tasks.